avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 clr      r7
 ```

+It reads 2 bytes from the password, and places them both in r4 and r6. r4 is byte swapped.
+Then the values in r4 and r6 are swapped (a clever XOR trick).
+Finally it tests the next word of the entered password.
+After that, it's pretty much garbage.

 I initially kept careful track of all the instructions concerning r7, but I think they were just another level of obfuscation, at least, until later.
-Since my entered password was 4 words long, I had to step through all of it like an idiot, haphazardly stepping larger portions of the code, but not too much, because I didn't want to miss important instructions and lose all of the work I had done.
+Since my entered password was 4 words long, I had to step through this enormous, bloated loop multiple times like an idiot, haphazardly stepping large portions of the code, but not too large, lest I miss important instructions and lose all of the work I had done.

 My larger steps kept getting caught in useless loops that looked like this: